 Publicity and Set Stills of the 1755th MGM's Release

 Welcome to Morcki's inventory of George Pal's "The Time Machine" publicity and set stills.
-These pages are dedicated to present the full series of the B&W photographs used as promotional material when the movie was released by Metro-Goldwyn-Mayer in 1960.
+These pages are dedicated to presenting the full series of the photographs used as promotional material when the movie was released by Metro-Goldwyn-Mayer in 1960.
 You will also find some beautiful images used for technical purposes.
 The author of almost all the photographs presented in this website is named Frank Shugrue.

 Morcki 's inventory

 The photographs are sorted in 5 groups.
 The first is the most important of all and it brings together all the official promotional images that we could find.
 The common point in all these images is to show a reference number starting with 1755 (the production number at MGM) followed by the photo number.
-The series is still incomplete since three images are still missing to date and we don't know if the set ends at number 95.
+The series is not complete since three images are still missing to date and we don't know if the set ends at number 95.
 In the second group, complementary to the first, are the Unidentified References which seem to belong to the main series, but on which the reference does not appear.
 The missing images are maybe among these ones.
 It is also possible that their references exceed the number 95.
 Perhaps they've been used for other purposes than publicity or even they would be second-rate, discarded images.
 The last three pages are dedicated to the various photos relating to the film: the photos of the actors Off-Camera (called Production Stills), the technical photographs used as Set References (all from Don Coleman's collection of original stills), and finally those showing the Miniature Sets.
 As for the Bonus page, you will see that it's about the film... in another way.

 Of course, we wondered who the author of all these photos is.
 Thanks to Mr. Don Coleman we have learned that the letters "SHUG", which appear on some versions of the set reference photos, are in fact the shortened version of the name of the still photographer Frank Shugrue (1910-1995) who worked on numerous MGM movies and yet, as it was customary at the time, was hardly ever credited for his work.
 Besides these set continuity images, he also used to produce scene stills and publicity portraits of actors.